oVirt/ovirt-site/source/blog/2013-10-02-hello-world.html.md

 ---
 title: Hello World!
+(Read me to learn how blogging works!)
 date: 2013-10-02 13:35 UTC
-tags: hello world, test, info
+tags: info, blog, docs
 authors: Default Author
 ---

 Welcome to the blog.
 This is the example post.
+It also serves as documentation on how to write blog posts.

 ### Creating new posts